Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 • When you submit our contact form, send us an email, or call us.

-• When you become a Red Flagg customer (onboarding documents, service agreements, GDAP authorisations).
+• When you become a Red Flagg customer (onboarding documents, service agreements, GDAP or Google Workspace authorisations).

 • When third parties provide it lawfully (public registers, LinkedIn, industry referrals).